 - 5 Click the Sphere button.
 In the dialog box that appears, type 0.03 in the Radius edit field, and let the other entries retain their default values.
-Click OK to close the dialog box. - 6 Click the Zoom Extents button.
+Click OK to close the dialog box. - 6 Click the Zoom Extents button on the Main toolbar.